MbqIIB/DevOps-Milestone3/README.md

 ```
 https://github.com/shivamgulati1991/climbing-grade
 ```
-As a service provider, we have used Digital Ocean and we set up droplets for following:
+As a service provider, we have used Digital Ocean and set up droplets for following:

-1. Droplet which has Jenkins build server, Redis cache ....
+1. Droplet which has Jenkins build server and other infrastructure configrations
 2. Droplet which acts as a stable production server
-3. Canary.....
+3. Droplet which acts as canary server

 #### Jenkins Job Creation Steps